 This ensures AI agent authentication aligns with existing Identity Threat Detection and Response (ITDR) capabilities.

-Authentication verifies identity; authorization determines what that identity can do.
+Authentication verifies identity.
+Authorization determines what that identity can do.
 For AI systems vulnerable to prompt injection, robust authorization frameworks are the critical last line of defense.
+The goal is to minimize effective authority so that even a successfully injected agent cannot reach systems beyond its declared scope.

 Dynamic Policy Evaluation is critical.
 When an AI agent requests customer data, evaluate: